Hiking the Wahiawā Hills Trail on Oʻahu

 Wahiawā Hills Trail

-The photo below on the left may look like a two-way split to the left and right for either side of the loop, but in reality, this is a three-way intersection and both sides of the loop are on the right (right photo).
-Don’t go left.
+The first photo below may look like a two-way split to the left and right for either side of the loop, but in reality, this is a three-way intersection and both sides of the loop are on the right (second photo).
+This is all to say, don’t go left.

-I recommend the upper trail first because I find this half slightly more challenging, so I like to hike it first and return later on the easier trail.
+Personally, I recommend the upper trail first because I find this half slightly more challenging, which is why I like to hike it first and return later on the easier trail.

 Don’t Go Left